micutio/ComplexAutomatonBase/README.md

 ## Installation

 Use the shell scripts to pack and install the CA Framework.
-Optionally run 1_pack_dist to create a distributable package or use the .tar.gz file in the dist dist subfolder.
+Optionally run 1_pack_dist.sh to create a distributable package or use the .tar.gz file in the dist dist subfolder.
 Then run 2_install_dist.sh to install the library into your local python directory.

 Import ComplexAutomatonBase in your scripts by using "import cab"

+To remove, execute 3_uninst_dist_solus.sh or 3_uninst_dist_ubuntu.sh, depending on your operating system.
+This will be changed in the future to make the install and uninstall process distro agnostic.

 ## Usage

+Coming soon.